felixphilipk/DjangoNestorMenu/readme.md

-# README for Django Dashboard Menu App
+# Django Dashboard Menu App

 ## Overview
 This Django Dashboard project includes a dynamic menu app that utilizes Tailwind CSS for styling.
 It's designed to manage nested menu items via a user-friendly admin interface and display them interactively in the menu page.